Battle of Seattle (1856): Prelude

 Washington Territory Governor Isaac Ingalls Stevens' ambitious treaty-making during 1854 and 1855 has been held to be the cause of the Puget Sound War.
 The battle was part of a Native American uprising in resistance to the pressure to cede land for reservations determined by territorial officials.
 There had been a series of skirmishes in the region over the previous several months, beginning October 28, 1855.
 There had been fighting between federal troops and natives in southern King, Thurston and Pierce counties.
 Five days before the attack on Seattle, Governor Stevens had declared a "war of extermination" upon the Indians.

 The sloop Decatur had been called to Puget Sound both because of the trouble with local natives and to deter frequent raids by an alliance of the northern Haida from the Queen Charlotte Islands and the Tongass group of the Tlingit, from what was then Russian America.
 Captained by Isaac L. Sterret, the vessel struck an uncharted reef near Bainbridge Island on December 7, 1855, and was heavily damaged.
 (According to naval custom, the reef was named Decatur Reef.)
 They limped into Seattle for repairs, which lasted until January 19.
 Sterret was temporarily taken off active duty December 10, although later returned to active duty.
 However, on the day of the battle, Decatur was commanded by Guert Gansevoort.

-Decatur lay at anchor in deep water, in a position from which it had total command of the settlement with 16 shipborne 32-pounders firing fuzed shells.
+Decatur lay at anchor in deep water, in a position from which it had total command of the settlement with 16 shipborne 32-pounder cannons firing fused shells.
 To the defense on land, the ship contributed two nine-pounder cannon and 18 stands of arms.

 About this time, the raiders were attacking the White River settlers to the southeast.
 Survivors fled to Seattle.
 There they joined the fifty or so Seattle settlers.
 Assisted by marines from the Decatur, they had constructed a blockhouse from lumber originally intended for shipment to San Francisco.

 Days before the battle (January 21), Territorial Governor Stevens arrived in Seattle aboard U.S.S.
 Active, and discounted rumors of war.
 Almost immediately upon his departure, reports from friendly natives warned that the governor had been completely mistaken and that an attack was imminent.
 These reports have been variously credited to Chief Seattle, his daughter Princess Angeline, or another chief, Sucquardle (known also as "Curley" or "Curly Jim").